2025 Conference Registration

 The CDFI Fund awards NMTCs to certified, specialized financial intermediaries called Community Development Entities (CDEs).
 A CDE applies to the CDFI Fund for an NMTC allocation through a highly competitive process.
 Financial institutions and other private investors who then invest in the CDE receive a 39% federal tax credit, spread over seven years.

-CDEs, in turn, deploy the funds raised from the investors in a wide range of eligible development activities – including housing development – in low-income communities.
-NMTCs typically finance approximately 15% to 20% of a project’s total development costs.
+CDEs, in turn, deploy the funds raised from the investors in a wide range of eligible development activities – including single-family housing development – in low-income communities.
+NMTCs typically finance approximately 15-20% of a project’s total development costs.

 Given that demand for NMTCs often exceeds supply, CDEs look for projects that closely align with the NMTC Program’s goal of financing developments that breathe new life into neglected and underserved low-income communities.
-The West 115th Street Project is part of Habitat Chicago’s multi-year, holistic commitment to the West Pullman community, and will align with other significant investments in the neighborhood, including mixed-income housing, healthcare, and retail developments, as well as the City’s extension of Red Line rail service.
+The West 115th Street Townhome Project is part of Habitat Chicago’s multi-year, holistic commitment to the West Pullman community, and will align with other significant investments in the neighborhood, including mixed-income housing, healthcare, and retail developments, as well as the City’s extension of Red Line rail service.
+Habitat Chicago will sell the homes to households with incomes between 60% and 80% AMI.

-“With construction costs escalating, our affiliate is continually exploring new ways to fund our builds,” Parks noted.
-“For qualifying projects, NMTCs can fill a significant gap in an affiliate’s development capital stack.”
+“With construction costs escalating, our Habitat affiliate is continually exploring new ways to fund our builds,” Parks noted.
+“For qualifying projects, NMTCs can fill a significant gap in an affiliate’s development capital stack while also maturing the tools we use to invest in neighborhoods.”